rsmyst/News-Feed-Generation/README.md

 # NewsFeed Application

 NewsFeed is a React-based web application that aggregates and displays news articles from various sources.
 Users can browse news articles, search for specific topics, and view detailed information about each article.
+Major breakthrough I had when doing this project was a backend CORS issue to send fetch requests to various services.
+Found 2 separate solutions for it over the course of completing these WEC GDG tasks.

 ![image](https://github.com/user-attachments/assets/3e19db87-754c-469a-86ee-9d2e5ac034ba)